castle-engine/pascal-language-server/README.md

     - Provide custom Lazarus config location (useful if you install Lazarus by [fpcupdeluxe](https://castle-engine.io/fpcupdeluxe) but still want `pasls` to read Lazarus config -- this is optional).
     - Improve debugging by known log filename and more complete JSON logs.

+- We add capability to configure the LSP server using `castle-pasls-paths.txt`, see below.

 - We can also auto-detect _Castle Game Engine_ path in some situations:
     - If the LSP server binary is distributed in `bin` of _Castle Game Engine_.
     - Or if the environment 'CASTLE_ENGINE_PATH` is defined.